miloujb/spotify-react-app/README.md

 ## What is this?

-An experiment using the Spotify API that shows the song being played by the user.
+An experiment using the Spotify API that fetches data relating to the song being played by the user.

 ### How do I use this?